How to Improve Leg Circulation in Elderly Patients: 6 Tips Every Caregiver Should Know

 How to Help Improve Circulation

-As a caregiver, there are several steps you can take to improve leg circulation in elderly patients.
+As a caregiver, there are several steps you can take to improve venous circulation in legs of elderly patients.
 Here are six strategies to try:

 Encourage a Healthier Lifestyle